2ndQuadrant/pglogical/README.md

   - `subscriber_name` - name of the existing provider

 - `pglogical.drop_subscriber(subscriber_name name)`
-  Disconnects the subsriber and removes it from the catalog.
+  Disconnects the subscriber and removes it from the catalog.

   Parameters:
   - `subscriber_name` - name of the existing subscriber